Injera Firfir

 6. 06

-Remove the pan from the heat, top with the sliced green jalapeño for a fresh, crunchy contrast, and serve immediately with extra fresh injera on the side.
+Turn off the heat, top the dish with the sliced jalapeño for a fresh, crunchy contrast, and serve family-style with extra fresh injera on the side.

 Notes